t-p/PiCluster/apps/sonarr/README.md

 # Sonarr on PiCluster

-This directory contains Kubernetes manifests to deploy Sonarr (TV show PVR) along with qBittorrent (download client) on your PiCluster K3s setup.
+This directory contains Kubernetes manifests to deploy Sonarr (TV show PVR) on your PiCluster K3s setup, using a shared NFS PVC for downloads (integrated with Radarr and Transmission).

 ## Overview